Maharashtri Prakrit: Demographics

 Maharashtri is the most attested amongst all Prakrit languages.
 It was spoken from Malwa and Rajputana (north) to the Krishna River and Tungabhadra River region (south).
 Historians agree that Maharashtri and other Prakrit languages prevailed in what is now modern Maharashtra.
 Maharashtri was widely spoken in Western India and even as far south as Kannada-speaking region.

 Early literature

-The Gaha Sattasai is attributed to King Hāla (r.
+"Paumachariyam", written by Vimalsuri is the earliest known Jain version of the Ramayana and the oldest work of literature written in Maharashtri Prakrit.The Gatha Saptashati is attributed to King Hāla (r.
 20-24 CE).
-Other Maharashtri Prakrit works include the Setubandha of Pravarasena II, Karpuramañjarī and SriHarivijay.
+Other Maharashtri Prakrit works include the Setubandha of Pravarasena II, Karpuramañjarī and Sri Harivijay.
 The language was used by Vakpati to write the poem Gaudavaho.
 It is also used in the dialogue and songs of low-class characters in Sanskrit plays, especially the famous dramatist Kālidāsa.

 Patronage

-Maharashtri was the official language of the Satavahana dynasty in the early centuries of the Common Era.
-Under the patronage of the Satavahana Empire, Maharashtri became the most widespread Prakrit of its time, and also dominated the literary culture amongst the three "Dramatic" Prakrits of the time, Maharashtri, Shauraseni and Magadhi.
+Maharashtri was the official language of the Satavahana dynasty.
+Under the patronage of the Satavahana Empire, Maharashtri became the most widespread Prakrit of its time, and also dominated the literary culture amongst the three Dramatic Prakrits of the time, Maharashtri, Shauraseni and Magadhi.
 A version of Maharashtri called Jaina Maharashtri was also employed to write Jain scripture.